Bilingual Story Time (Online) – Rainforests / Servas

 Bilingual Books:

-Did you know that we have an app available on our website that can help you and your child learn a new language?
-It’s called Mango, and you can sign up for free using your library card number.
+Did you know that we have a free app available on the Fondulac Library website that can help you and your child learn a new language?
+It’s called Mango, and you can sign up for free using your library card.
 Check it out by clicking here!

 Song: The Goodbye Song